arahi7860/node-npm-intro/README.md

 ### Set up

-1. Create a new folder in your `wdi/sandbox` directory, call it `node-fs`
+1. Create a new folder in your `sandbox` directory, call it `node-fs`
 1. `cd` into `node-fs` and create a file called `index.js`

 ### Write to a file